 Especially you should be aware of the different types of caches (You will typically not find a mystery cache at the given coordinates) and the T-rating (a rating of 5 means, that you need to climb/swim/dive to get the cache).

 Finding your first cache with c:geo

-From c:geo main menu use the Live Map are around you.
+From c:geo main menu use the Live Map 🗵 or the Nearby 🗵 menus of c:geo to see which caches are around you.